-Dr. Monica Burns on the 5 Questions We Should Be Asking Ourselves About Distance Learning
+Dr. Monica Burns: 5 Questions to Ask Ourselves About Distance Learning

 Dr. Monica Burns is an EdTech and Curriculum consultant, author, and former New York City public school teacher.
 She visits schools across the country to support PreK-20 teachers to make technology integration meaningful and sustainable.
 Monica's website, ClassTechTips.com, helps educators place "tasks before apps" by promoting deeper learning with technology.